Yigal/courses-stats-part-2/chapter1.md

 The [geometric distribution](https://en.wikipedia.org/wiki/Geometric_distribution) is the number of experiments needed until one is successful when the probability of a successful experiment is $p$.
 The [exponential distribution](https://en.wikipedia.org/wiki/Exponential_distribution) is similar, but extended to be continuous.

 Exponential distributions can also be defined by their [half life](https://en.wikipedia.org/wiki/Half-life).
-For example, if the chance
+For example, if a certain medicine leaves the blood stream so that its half life in the blood is an hour, then $\int_{1}{2}$

 `@hint`

 `@possible_answers`
+- [a]
+- b

 `@feedback`